-The Au.D. program at Wayne State University is designed to provide students with the greatest clinical education opportunities available.
-The clinical and academic curricula are designed to help students meet the credential of licensure and to be consistent with the standards of the Council on Academic Accreditation.
+The Au.D. program at Wayne State University provides students with the greatest clinical education opportunities available.
+The clinical and academic curricula are designed to help students meet the credentials of licensure and to be consistent with the standards of the Council on Academic Accreditation.
 Students have the option of following a clinical curriculum that will lead to certification by ASHA.

-The Au.D. or doctor of audiology degree is the entry-level degree that is required to practice as an audiologist.
+The Doctor of Audiology degree is the entry-level degree that is required to practice as an audiologist.
 The Au.D. degree program at Wayne State University is designed to prepare students to meet Michigan state licensure requirements for entering clinical practice as an audiologist.

 The Au.D. program is specifically designed for individuals who have completed an undergraduate degree from an accredited university and who have met the prerequisite requirements for admission to the Au.D.
-This is a four-year (11 consecutive semesters) full-time academic and clinical program.
-Most students who have completed an undergraduate degree in communication sciences and disorders meet our coursework requirements for admission.
-Students with undergraduate degrees in other fields may need to complete prerequisite courses prior to admission to the graduate program.
+This is a four-year (11 consecutive semesters, 122 credits) full-time academic and clinical program.
+Most applicants will have also completed introductory coursework in speech-language pathology and audiology; however, this is not required.
+Information on careers in audiology is available from the American Speech-Language-Hearing Association and the U.S. Bureau of Labor Statistics.

-Admission is based on academic performance, GRE scores, letters of recommendation, and a personal essay.
-Transcripts, scores, and a completed application must be submitted in total prior to consideration for admission.
-The department will arrange a personal interview with applicants in person or online.
+Admission is based on academic performance, letters of recommendation and a personal essay.
+Transcripts, scores and a completed application must be submitted in total prior to consideration for admission.
+The department will arrange a personal interview with applicants in person.

-If you are interested in our Au.D. program and do not currently hold an undergraduate degree in communication sciences and disorders, please see our post-bachelor program for information on the prerequisites required for application to the Au.D. program.
+If you're interested in our Au.D. program and do not currently hold an undergraduate degree in communication sciences and disorders, please see our post-bachelor program for information on the prerequisites required for application to the Au.D. program.